Tenacious-Qi/private-events/README.md

     - OR Signup and receive a welcome email.
     - Log back in as Foo Bar.
     - Invite the account you just used to sign up
-    - Message other members on the Members page or an event's page.
-(Event messages are unique to their respective events.)
     - See who's using the site on the Members page.
     - Receive an invitation email.